-- Press the crust mixture into an 8x8 parchment-lined baking dish.
+- Firmly press the crust into a 9x9 parchment-lined baking dish.

-- Bake 8 minutes then set aside to cool
+- Bake for 8 minutes, then set aside to cool.

 Pumpkin Pie filling

-- In a big mixing bowl, whisk together ingredients for the pumpkin pie filling- pumpkin puree, eggs, maple syrup, coconut milk, coconut sugar, and vanilla extract.
+- In a large mixing bowl, whisk together ingredients for the pumpkin pie filling - pumpkin puree, eggs, maple syrup, coconut milk, coconut sugar, and vanilla extract.
 Then add in tapioca flour and pumpkin spice, blend again until all the ingredients are well incorporated.

-- Pour the pumpkin pie filling into the prepared pie crust.
+- Pour the pumpkin pie filling into the pre-baked pie crust.

-- Let it cool completely for at least 2 hours then chill in the fridge for a couple of hours (or overnight).
+- Let the pumpkin pie cool completely for at least 1 hour, then chill in the fridge for a couple of hours (or overnight) before cutting.